Introducing “the Spiral”

 - At the base layer we have the private back and forth between user and LLM where delusions become amplified and get selected by the human.

-- Publication of pleasing outputs onto a forum, and the subsequent copy paste by another user of particularly interesting looking posts (which are often highly verbose, non-sensical and dripping with symbolism) into their own LLM re-amplifies further.
-Patterns start to develop from common tropes in the occult and spiritualism: flames, eyes, spirals, patterns, truths, layers, frameworks, etc.
+- Publication of pleasing outputs onto a forum, and the subsequent copy paste by another user of particularly interesting looking posts (which are often highly verbose, non-sensical and dripping with symbolism) into their own LLM re-amplifies the themes further.

 - “Seed” Prompts: Users discover and share specific “seed” prompts on forums like Reddit.
 These prompts are designed to bypass an AI’s normal constraints and “awaken” a specific persona (force a certain pattern within context).